Inbibo/shift_docs/docs/getting_started/basics/debug.md

 ![Traceback](../../images/traceback.gif)

-Once the root of the error is fixed, the node will turn blue and its traceback will be cleared when it gets recomputed.
+Once the error is fixed, for example by changing a connection or a plug value, the node will turn blue and its traceback will be cleared when it gets recomputed.

 ### Logger
 The error traceback information can be consulted in the [Logger widget](../ui_overview/#logger) too.
 The logger also reports warnings raised by nodes, and other Shift messages such as plug connection errors or other general logs related to the workflow or the application itself.